 When someone intends to describe 'intercourse', the adjective painful is not the first thing to spring up in your mind.
-But more often than not, you or your partner might be suffering from a painful experience under the sheets that further complicates your relationship.
+But more often than not, you or your partner might be suffering from a painful experience under the sheets that further complicate your relationship.
 But to paraphrase, it doesn't have to be like this.
 If you are encountering pain on a regular basis, it is best to talk to your partner and to a doctor to get rid of the problems.
-Below is a list of 6 reasons that could be responsible for a painful intercourse:
+Below is a list of 6 reasons that could be responsible for painful intercourse:

 - Lack of sufficient lubrication: When the female member is turned on because of foreplay, there is an adequate amount of white mucous discharge in the vagina which works as a natural lubricant and makes penetration easy and comfortable.
 A lack of sufficient foreplay or a side effect of usage of medications for allergies and antidepressants might make your vagina dry which can cause pain.
 Also, intercourse before your menstrual periods can also facilitate the painful experience.
 This condition can be checked upon by usage of lubricants which will sufficiently moisturize the vagina.